qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 | |grass_close_edit|     | Close           | Close session and save current status (rebuilds topology afterwards)                              |
 +------------------------+-----------------+---------------------------------------------------------------------------------------------------+

-GRASS Digitizing Tools
+Table GRASS Digitizing 1: GRASS Digitizing Tools

 **Category Tab**

 :index:`GRASS!category settings`

-The `Category`tab allows you to define the way in which the category values will be assigned to a new geometry element.
+The :guilabel:`Category` tab allows you to define the way in which the category values will be assigned to a new geometry element.

 .. _figure_grass_digitizing_2:
 .. figure:: img/en/grass_digitizing_category.png